MyOwnByte/salesforce-node-utilities/README.md

 Salesforce doesn't provide a way to download all zip files that are part of a monthly or weekly data export.
 Instead admins have to manually click file by file.
 This script downloads data export .zip files into a download directory specified in .env file as "SalesforceDataExportFileDownloader_BackupFolder" (For WSL use notation "/mnt/c/")

+This utility can be executed from bash or node

+Node:
+This will use configuration in .env file node salesforce-data-export-downloader.mjs

+Bash:
+Install package as global: npm install -g salesforce-node-utilities
+Execute: salesforce-data-export-downloader SalesforceUrl SalesforceUsername SalesforcePassword SalesforceSecurityToken [BackupFolderPath]